 A contribution structure is in place to determine the percentage of pensionable pay that members are required to pay into the NHS Pension Scheme, based on their pensionable earnings.
-The current structure has been in place since 1 April 2015 and will change from 1 October 2022.
+A new member contribution structure came into effect on 1 October 2022, replacing the old structure that had been in place since 1 April 2015.

-From 1 October 2022, three key changes will be made:
+From 1 October 2022, three key changes were made:

-- These rates will be determined using a member's actual pensionable pay earned in the previous scheme year.
-The current system uses whole-time equivalent pay.
+- Member rates are determined using actual pensionable pay earned in the previous scheme year, instead of whole-time equivalent pay.

-- A new contribution structure will be introduced, meaning that many members will pay a different rate to what they are currently paying.
+- The new contribution structure will mean that many members will pay a different rate to what they previously paid in the old structure.

 The key messages to communicate to staff about the changes from 1 October 2022 can be found on our dedicated web page.

 Contribution rate from 1 October 2022 based on actual pensionable pay

 |Up to £13,246||5.1%||5.2%|